John Jervis, 1st Earl of St Vincent: Early naval career

 In June 1757, he followed Saunders to the 90-gun HMS St George.
 Jervis returned to England in temporary command of the 80-gun Foudroyant, a ship that had been captured by Henry Osborn's fleet at the Battle of Cartagena.
-He followed Saunders once more when the admiral was promoted to command the North American station; Jervis was promoted to lieutenant of HMS Prince.
+He followed Saunders once more when the admiral was promoted to command the North American station; Jervis was promoted to first lieutenant of HMS Prince.